nonplated/correct_vat_numbers/readme.md

 ## usage
-No needed to clear input.
-Only STRING type is necessary.
+No needed to be clear input.
 For example:
 ```
 isVATCorrectGB('123456789')                            # OK
 isVATCorrectGB('GB123456789')                          # OK
 isVATCorrectGB('GB 123-456-789')                       # OK
 isVATCorrectGB('%^^^GB-123,456/789%*')                 # OK

-isVATCorrectFR('GB-123,456/789%*')   # WRONG, GB not match FR
+isVATCorrectGB(123456789)                              # OK
-isVATCorrectGB(123456789)            # WRONG, must be text format
+isVATCorrectFR('GB-123,456/789%*') # OK, but will return False, GB not match FR
 ```
 In **test_.py** some examples and asserts.